20 Quick Fixes To Ensure A Quick Sale

 Fix-up #11: Steam Clean or Replace Worn Carpeting

 Your house may not be new but the more it looks that way the more comfortable buyers will be to make an offer on it.
-Many time replacing worn carpet can get you more out of your home than it cost to have done.
+Many times, replacing worn carpet can get you more out of your home than it costs to have done.

 Fix-up #12: Repair Any Dripping Faucets